 View our on-demand webinar to be introduced to WPI's online graduate programs in Fire Protection Engineering.
 Get an overview of program logistics, what online learning looks like, the application process, and more!

-As a leader in fire science for more than 30 years, WPI gives fire protection engineers the knowledge, skills, and hands-on experience to help make the world a safer place.
-The Online MS in Fire Protection Engineering Program is a part-time, flexible program allows you to explore advanced topics in fire protection and safety and customize a program around your professional expertise and your career and lifestyle goals.
+As a leader in fire science for more than 40 years, WPI gives fire protection engineers the knowledge, skills, and hands-on experience to help make the world a safer place.
+The master’s in fire protection engineering online program is a part-time, flexible program that allows you to explore advanced topics in fire protection and safety and customize a program around your professional expertise and your career and lifestyle goals.
 Students will work with a faculty advisor to develop a customized and relevant plan of study.
-A thesis is not required for the online degree.
+A thesis is not required for the fire protection engineering degree online.

 10 courses, 30 credit hours.
 You will work with a faculty advisor to develop a customized and relevant plan of study selected from the courses below.
-To complete credit hours for the program, courses must be taken in the following areas:
+To complete credit hours for the online fire protection engineering degree, courses must be taken in the following areas:

 - Core courses* (3 courses required, 9 credit hours)

 - Integration courses** (1 course required, 3 credit hours)

 - Elective courses (6 courses required, 18 credit hours)

 With your advisor’s approval, you may take up to 3 elective courses (9 elective credits) from other WPI graduate departments, either on campus or online.

 Thesis option: Currently, WPI’s online graduate programs do not offer a thesis option, as theses cannot be completed online.
 If you wish to pursue a thesis on campus, it is the student’s responsibility to find an advisor.
 Please note that depending on the project’s subject and timeframe, there might not be a faculty member willing or able to advise.

 - FP 580.
 Sp Prob: People In Fires